What are Doubloons? The strange TikTok trend explained

-There's a bizarre new trend making the rounds on TikTok, which involves cats and doubloons.
+There's a bizarre new trend making the rounds on TikTok, which involves cats and doubloons (dabloons).

 First and foremost, doubloons were a form of currency.
 They were Spanish coins, first used in 1622 and later made famous by the Pirates of the Caribbean film franchise.